Statistical Inference in Large Antenna Arrays under Unknown Noise Pattern: Source detection and parameter estimation

 Proposition~\ref{prop:GMUSIC} ensures that $\hat{\gamma}^{\hat{k}_T}_T(\theta)$ is a consistent estimator of the localization function $\gamma^k_T(\theta)$.
-The alternative MUSIC algorithm we therefore propose consists in estimating $\theta_1,\ldots,\theta_k$ as the arguments of the $\hat{k}_T$ highest maxima of $\hat{\gamma}^{\hat{k}_T}_T(\theta)$.
-Observe that, although the system models differ in both articles, the MUSIC estimator proposed here exactly corresponds to that provided in \cite{HachLouMes'11}.
+The \revju{improved} MUSIC algorithm we therefore propose consists in estimating $\theta_1,\ldots,\theta_k$ as the arguments of the $\hat{k}_T$ highest maxima of $\hat{\gamma}^{\hat{k}_T}_T(\theta)$.
+Observe that, although the system models differ in both articles, the MUSIC estimator proposed here takes the same form as that provided in \cite{HachLouMes'11}.
 This remark would not hold if it were not for Assumption~\ref{ass:sp}.